NestorMosqueraBlandon/NestorMosqueraBlandon/README.md

 - Node.js (Typescript).
 - - PostgresSQL
-        Mongodb
+- - Mongodb
-        Fastify
+- - Fastify
-        Express
+- - Express
-    React (Typescript)
+- React (Typescript)
-        NextJs
+- - NextJs
-        Redux.
+- - Redux.
-    Devops
+- Devops
-        AWS (SQS, LAMBDAS, RDS, Elastic Beanstalked And many more...)
+- - AWS (SQS, LAMBDAS, RDS, Elastic Beanstalked And many more...)
-        Puppteer / Cypress.
+- - Puppteer / Cypress.

-   Do you want me to contribute to your project?
+👋 Do you want me to contribute to your project?
 Email me at: nevo@novu.co

-### Hi there 👋